mwfranklin/MetalMachineDemo/README.md

 <b> ProcesSinglePDBScore.py </b>- from an early stage of generating features from the output of Rosetta (a protein design software); reads in the log file and extracts relevant information sent to STDOUT

 <b> WriteFeaturesToList.py </b>- primary script for generating features; this primarily reads in several files for each SITE and synthesizes the information into single values.
 See also CustomModules/grid_tools.py, CustomModules/CoordGeomFeatures.py, and CustomModules/pocket_lining.py.

-Other code relevant to this project are part of my set of custom functions, which is housed in CustomModules.
-In particular, PDBparser.py is my response to biopython and PDBmanip is primarily for renumbering PDBs for use with Rosetta.